WebSocket API

 |---|---|---|---|

-sound_id | number | Yes | ID of the sound to modify |
+controller_id | number | Yes | The id of the controller from the SoundInstruction |

-paused | boolean | No | Pause or unpause the sound |
+pause | boolean | No | Pause or unpause the sound |

-stopped | boolean | No | Set to true to stop and discard the sound |
+stop | boolean | No | Set to true to stop and discard the sound |

 volume | number | No | New volume multiplier |